stefa2k/prysm-docker-compose/README.md

 schlesi | schlesi
 alpha.8 | HEAD-f831a7

-### your-public-ip4-address
+### your-public-ip4-address & your-public-host-dns
-To gain a better connectivity for your beacon node you need to specifiy your public ip there and follow the guide [Improve Peer-to-Peer Connectivity](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/).
+To gain a better connectivity for your beacon node you need to specifiy your public ip and/or your dns name there and follow the guide [Improve Peer-to-Peer Connectivity](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/).

 ## Validator accounts
 Please read up on how to use the [validator](https://docs.prylabs.network/docs/how-prysm-works/prysm-validator-client/) to stake funds and how to [activate the validator](https://docs.prylabs.network/docs/install/lin/activating-a-validator/).